bhilv/SecPol2025/README.md

 2. More Syntax: [Learn LaTeX Tutorial](https://www.youtube.com/watch?v=mfRmmZ_84Mw)

-3. The [Overleaf Documentation](https://www.overleaf.com/learn) is a great place to go to learn more and troubleshoot.
+3. The [Overleaf Documentation](https://www.overleaf.com/learn) is a great place to learn more and troubleshoot any issues.

 # Proper Formatting